Pylons/pyramid/docs/narr/startup.rst

    application or a pipeline, you're using a "composite" (e.g., ``[composite:main]``), refer to the documentation for that particular composite to understand how to make it refer to your :app:`Pyramid` application.
-In most cases, a Pyramid application built from a scaffold will have a single ``[app:main]`` section in it, and this will be the application served.
+In most cases, a Pyramid application built from a cookiecutter will have a single ``[app:main]`` section in it, and this will be the application served.